About Abu Dhabi International Airport (AUH)

 Short- and long-term parking is available in air-conditioned covered parking garages within walking distance of the terminals.
 Further parking information (tel: +971 2 505 2528) is available on the airport website.
 Valet parking is also available (tel: +971 55 945 1573).

-Car hire desks are located in Skypark Plaza, opposite Terminals 1 and 3.
-Companies represented at Abu Dhabi International Airport include Budget, Dollar, Europcar, Hertz, Thrifty and Payless.
+Car hire desks are located in Skypark Plaza, a short walk from Terminal 1 and 3.
+Companies represented at Abu Dhabi International Airport include Budget, Dollar, Europcar, Hertz, Thrifty, Avis, Fast and Payless.